 - Funeral costs;

-- Loss of financial support to the family that the deceased would have earned if he or she had survived; and
+- Loss of financial support to you that the deceased would have earned if they had survived; and

 - Compensation for the loss of companionship, support, guidance, and affection.